Christiane F. (film): Production

-The film was shot with a low budget in 1980 and released in 1981, but set between 1975 and 1977 in West Berlin.
-It skips the beginning and the end of the book, and concentrates on the main story, starting when Christiane begins her nightlife in Berlin at around 13 years old, and stops rather abruptly after her suicide attempt by stating that she recovered.
+The film was shot with a low budget in 1980 and released in 1981 but set between 1975 and 1977 in West Berlin.
+It skips the beginning and the end of the book Zoo Station: The Story of Christiane F. by Kai Hermann and Horst Rieck and concentrates on the main story, starting when Christiane F. begins her nightlife in Berlin at around 13 years old, and stops rather abruptly after her suicide attempt by stating that she recovered.
 In the real story, Christiane F. never fully recovered from her addiction, nor did her troubles end with going to Hamburg to begin withdrawal.

-Originally the film was going to be directed by Roland Klick, but he was fired only two weeks before shooting, after a fallout with Bernd Eichinger.
+Originally the film was going to be directed by Roland Klick but he was fired only two weeks before shooting after a fallout with Bernd Eichinger.
 Uli Edel came in to direct the film.
 Cinematography is bleak and dreary, depicting a dilapidated, working-class Berlin with rundown structures and dirty, blighted backdrops.

 The cast is composed mainly of first-time actors, most of whom were still in school at the time and have mostly not pursued acting careers since.
 Natja Brunckhorst is the only cast member who continued to act in German films and television, starting with 1982's Querelle by Rainer Werner Fassbinder, at the time the highest-grossing film with a strongly homosexual theme.
-Real life "Stella" (Catherine Schabeck), aged 18 at the time, has a short cameo as the drug dealer that sells the first dose of heroin to Detlev.
-Most of the extras at the railway station and at SOUND were actual drug users and sex workers.
-In the scene where Christiane runs through the alleys of the station to find Babsi, the camera lingers on several drug users leaning against the walls of the underpass.
-In a 2011 interview, Thomas Haustein, who played Detlev and was still in school at the time, recalled how terrified he felt being surrounded by real-life addicts, but that he was able to successfully copy their behaviour for his character.
+Real life Stella (Catherine Schabeck), aged 18 at the time, has a short cameo as the drug dealer that sells the first dose of heroin to Detlev (Thomas Haustein).
+Most of the extras at the railway station and at Sound were actual drug users and sex workers.
+In the scene where Christiane (Brunckhorst) runs through the alleys of the station to find Babsi (Christiane Reichelt), the camera lingers on several drug users leaning against the walls of the underpass.
+In a 2011 interview, Thomas Haustein, who was still in school at the time, recalled how terrified he felt being surrounded by real-life addicts but that he was able to successfully copy their behaviour for his character.
 It would now be illegal to have minors act in the film's graphic shoot-up, nudity and sex scenes; at the time, however, all the production needed was a written letter of consent from the parents to proceed with filming.